Sudowoodo: Critical reception

 Kotaku writer Zack Zwiezen enjoyed the name and concept behind Sudowoodo, stating that he was confused to discover that it was a Rock-type Pokémon.
 He eventually discovered why it was named Sudowoodo, finding the etymology clever.
 Dot Esports writers Karli Iwamasa and Yash Nair regarded Sudowoodo as an iconic Pokémon, stating it was the "most iconic annoying Pokémon" due to serving as an obstacle for the player.
 They commented that trainers frequently felt confused that it was not weak to the same types of attacks as Grass-type Pokémon.
-Nair felt that Sudowoodo was the joke Pokémon of the second generation of Pokémon, stating that it was not intended to be a useful Pokémon and that they were fine with it just being a "rock disguised as a tree with a silly little face."
+In another article, Nair felt that Sudowoodo was the joke Pokémon of the second generation of Pokémon, stating that it was not intended to be a useful Pokémon and that they were fine with it just being a "rock disguised as a tree with a silly little face."
 They believed that, in its appearance in Pokémon HeartGold and SoulSilver, players will likely not be confused, arguing that they were used to seeing "rock types as things that weren’t rocks".
 Nair believed Sudowoodo represented the moment Game Freak made clear that Rock-type Pokémon didn't have to "look like a rock."
 The species appearance in Pokémon Sword and Shield was praised by Den of Geek writer Rob Leane who recommended it for players' teams due to its ability and moveset.
 Leane noted that Sudowoodos in the game were useful due to being able to withstand the attacks of Dynamax Pokémon because of its ability "Sturdy", which allows it to survive a strong attack but leaves the player's Pokémon with a single health point remaining.
 He further explained that by using the move Counter on the same turn can allow the Sudowoodo to deal high amounts of damage back at its opponent, with Leane describing the strategy as a lifesaver and able to create "some great 'David and Goliath' moments".
 Inside Games writer Cider identified Sudowoodo as the original misunderstood Pokémon, stating that while Sudowoodo has become a famous Pokémon, they believed many mistook it for a Grass-type Pokémon.
 Authors Weneson Victor Diniz Sarges and Lucas C. Marinho and discussed how Sudowoodo's concept of a Rock-type tree derives from real-world petrified trees, noting how these trees have, over time, become fossilized through the replacement of organic materials replaced with minerals; they added that its pre-evolution, Bonsly, was likely mimicing a bonsai tree.